 All standards need to be staked as they cannot support their own weight, snapping in strong winds.
 When pruning be sure to replace the ties, this will stop the tie becoming too tight around the stem which can reduce the sap flow, stunting the growth of the rose.

 Most weeping standards are ramblers, climbers or ground cover varieties.

 Weepers perform their best when unpruned and therefore they require little to no pruning.

 Remove dead wood and old twiggy stems after flowering.
 Dead heading and very light trimming to keep it tidy may also be necessary on some varieties.

 After completing pruning during winter it is best to spray roses with Lime Sulphur.
 This helps to eliminate fungal spores and eggs from pests, giving you a fresh start come spring.
 This is especially important for rose gardens that have trouble with black spot and mildew during the growing season.

 Follow the instruction on the packaging and spray every stem on each rose, making sure to also spray the surrounding ground.

-Note: this spray may defoliate the rose plant if used during the growing season, hence why we suggest spraying only after pruning in winter.
+Note: this spray may defoliate the rose plant if used during the growing season, hence why we suggest spraying Lime Sulphur only after pruning in winter.

-After pruning and spraying during winter, applying a new layer of mulch will be beneficial to your roses.
-Mulch works as an insulator, protecting from temperature variations helping to retain moisture in the soil, preventing damage to the roots from hot weather and drought conditions.
-Therefore gardens will require less watering and weeding.
+Applying a new layer of mulch.
+Mulch works as an insulator, protecting from temperature variations and helping to retain moisture in the soil, preventing damage to roots during hot weather and drought conditions.
+Garden beds that are well mulched will require less watering and weeding.
 Mulching your roses will also help to provide them with necessary nutrients as the matter begins to break down into the soil.
 Click here for more information on mulching.